onsip/sipjs.com/content/guides/makeCall.md

 ---
-title: Getting Started | SIP.js
+title: Make a call | SIP.js
 ---

 # Make a Call